-Recently I was presented with a very common problem, offer up a service which uses an unprivileged port, present that service through a reverse proxy and keep the entire service secure by completing TLS termination on the proxy.
-This is a pretty old problem and in my case the service is Hashicorp Vault, but what’s odd is that for such a popular platform I couldn’t find any guides or configuration examples for how to do this with NGINX which strikes me as odd for such a popular application.
-So let’s take a look at how we can do it.
+Recently I was presented with a very common problem, offer up a service which uses an unprivileged port, present that service through a reverse proxy of some kind and keep the entire system secure.
+In our case the service is Hashicorp Vault, frustratingly for such a popular application I couldn’t find any guides or implementation examples for how to do this with the popular reverse proxies or loadbalancer solutions, so here I’m going to look at how to do this with NGINX.

 Intended Goal

-So our finished instance is going to look something like:
+Our finished instance is going to look something like below:

 Implementation – Vault